EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    Mapping between multiple detection channels copes with differences between the FOV due to translation, rotation, and magnification.

-For mapping the different channels onto each other, please go to to the dropdown menu *File* and choose :code:`> File > Mapping > Create New Map` and load the reference data stepwise into *Deep-LASI* by clicking on :code:`> 1st channel'.
-The first channel refers to the FOV with the most blue-shifted emission, e.g. blue emission in an BGR ALEX excitation scheme.
+For mapping the different channels onto each other, please go to the dropdown menu *File* and choose :code:`> File > Mapping > Create New Map` and load the reference data stepwise into *Deep-LASI* by clicking on :code:`> 1st channel`.
+The first channel refers to the FOV with the most blue-shifted emission, e.g., blue emission in a BGR ALEX excitation scheme.
 In the case that you use a split camera for two detection channels, you need to load the movie twice for the two corresponding channels separately and select the corresponding halves of the FOV in a consecutive step.

 Next, the program will ask you to choose a file which could be an image or a series of images as a video file.
-This reference data should contains structures or emitters with multiple co-localization on the various cameras.
-This could be, for example, a cover-slide with multi-colored beads or DNA origami structures with multiple labels.
+This reference data should contain structures or emitters with multiple co-localization on the various cameras.
+This could be, for example, a cover slide with multi-colored beads or DNA origami structures with multiple labels.
 The emitters should be dense (but well separated) and widely spread over the entire FOV, such that aberrations in all areas of the FOV can be correctly translated between the different detection channels.

 .. figure:: ./../figures/documents/Fig_7_Map_Image_Uploading.png
    :width: 450